xshi0603/systems-project1-shell/README.md

 	Forks and executes commands!
 	Parses multiple commands on one line!
 	Redirects using >!
+	Redirects using <! (kinda?)
 	Can pipe singularly

 Attempted:

+	Tried to implement < redirects but was not able to fully:
+	When you do ./shell < commands.txt, it prints "Insert a command:" between each entry.
-	Tried to implement < redirects but was not able to Planned to implement colors and auto-completion but got stuck on < redirect
+	It also prints "Insert a command:" infinity times after (but if you ctrlC, scroll up and ignore that it works) Planned to implement colors and auto-completion but got stuck on < redirect

 Bugs:

+	< redirects don't work as intended

 Files & Function Headers: